CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: Not applicable for this method, as it does not handle syntax errors directly.

 **parse_multiplicative**

-Parses a multiplicative expression in the shader code.
    - **Description**: This method parses a multiplicative expression, which includes multiplication and division operations.
 It constructs a `BinaryOpNode` representing the multiplicative expression, handling multiple operations as needed.
    - **Returns**:
       - `ASTNode`: An object representing the multiplicative expression.